 Course materials

-LSAT prep is also most effective when students have access to a variety of different prep materials.
+LSAT prep is most effective when students have access to a variety of different prep materials.
 We reviewed the resources offered by LSAT prep companies and are highlighting those that include practice tests and questions, video lessons, detailed answer explanations, prep books, and more.
-Additionally, as most reputable courses also use the LSAC’s official prep materials, known as PrepPlus, we looked at whether the cost of those materials is included in the course’s price or if students can bundle PrepPlus with their course purchase.
+Most of these companies also provide their customers with access to LawHub Advantage, which is the premium version of LSAC’s official prep program.

 Personalized instruction